 - Body Dysmorphic Disorder (BDD): An extreme insecurity about the way an individual looks which impacts your everyday life.

 What happens during anxiety treatment in London?

-Whatever form of anxiety you struggle, the good news is: it’s treatable.
-At Asana Lodge, we begin by giving you the space to talk about the anxiety issues you experience and how it’s impacted on your life.
+Whatever form of anxiety you struggle with, the good news is: it’s treatable.
+At Asana Lodge, we provide you with dual diagnosis treatment to address both addiction and anxiety issues.
+We begin by giving you the space to talk about the anxiety issues you experience and how it’s impacted on your life, including your relationship with drugs or alcohol and the relationship between them.
 There is no judgement.
 This is your chance to speak openly in a supportive and understanding environment.

-We provide a full physical and psychological assessment so that we can determine the precise nature of your anxiety and its consequences.
-Importantly, we use this information to develop a treatment programme which addresses all the different aspects of your anxiety.
-This ensures you receive the most effective anxiety treatment in London.
+We provide a full physical and psychological assessment so that we can determine the precise nature of your anxiety and addiction, and its consequences.
+Importantly, we use this information to develop a dual diagnosis treatment programme which addresses all the different aspects of your anxiety and addiction.
+This ensures you receive the most effective treatment in London.

 There is a range of different therapies we may use as part of your recovery programme.
 Here are three of them: